What's Coming to Netflix in January 2021 - What's on Netflix

 January 2021 Release Dates TBD

 - Cobra Kai (Season 3) N – The Karate Kid spin-off series returns for its first solo outing with Netflix.
-Originally scheduled for January 8th, believed to be changed.
+Originally scheduled for January 8th.

 What’s Coming to Netflix on January 1st